Kevin-KD/PHC-Undervolt-Replacement/README.md

 ```
 For my CPU, the register value for 0.8 GHz is 88.

+Step 3: undervolt and stress test

+Step 4: modify the script

+Step 5: add script to root crontab with nice

 ## TODO
 Automate everything to make it easier to use.